When to Keep the Passover, According To the Truth of God

 Luk 22:15 And he said unto them, With desire I have desired to eat this Passover with you before I suffer:

-Now, we have established two indisputable facts from Exodus 12:
+We have established two indisputable facts from Exodus 12:

 1. The feast of the Passover and unleavened bread was to last seven days.

-2. The feast of the Passover and unleavened bread was to end on the twenty first day of Nisan at Even (Exo 12:18).
+2. The feast of the Passover and unleavened bread was to end on the twenty first day of Nisan at even (Exo 12:18).

 To even of the fifteenth day - Day 1 Holy Convocation (Exo 12:16)